JTYKolesar/azure-freesubs-signup/README.md

 </p>
 <p align="justify">
 <h1>Microsoft Azure</h1>

-Microsoft Azure is a powerful cloud platform that provides various tools and services like virtual machines, storage, AI, and easy project deployment.
-It helps businesses and individuals increase productivity, gain valuable insights from data, and effortlessly scale applications to meet their needs.
-With Azure, you can harness the potential of the cloud to drive innovation and achieve your goals with greater efficiency.

-<h2>Objective</h2>

 This guide will demonstrate how to do the following:
   - Setup a FREE* Azure account
   - Create a Resource Group